obscaenvs/upsync/README.md

 in a directory with the correct credentials, watches the directory for changes and takes the specified upload action.

-# Version
+# Version details

 This version of `upsync` works with `fswatch-1.3.9` and `fswatch-1.4.0`, and since it doesn't use may features of it, probably somewhat older versions.
+As of now, only tested on Mac OS X 10.8 and FreeBSD 10.0-RELEASE.

+# Bugs
+Probably, being written in `bash`.
+Let me know.

 # Example
 Given a directory